 Loading Solar Battery Perth...

-Whether a battery provides backup power depends on the complete system design - not just the battery model.
-The same battery can have backup capability or not depending on the inverter, wiring configuration, transfer switch, and installation choices.
-Always confirm backup scope with your installer before signing a quote.
+Whether a battery delivers backup power depends on the complete system design, not the battery model.
+The same battery can be backup-capable or not, depending on the inverter, wiring, transfer switch, and installation choices.
+Confirm backup scope with your installer before signing a quote.

-Many battery systems are "grid-tied only" and will not provide power during a blackout, even if fully charged.
-This is a safety requirement - the system must prevent backfeeding electricity into the grid while Western Power crews work on lines.
+Many battery systems are grid-tied only and stay off during a blackout, even when fully charged.
+This is a safety requirement: the system must not backfeed electricity into the grid while Western Power crews are working on the lines.

 To provide backup power, a system needs: